 About a year later, since the conflict between England and America had commenced, the British Foot Infantry left Boston, along with its lodge, leaving Prince Hall and his associates without a lodge.
 Before the lodge left, Worshipful Master Batt, gave them a “permit” to meet as a lodge and bury their dead in manner and form.
 This permit, however, did not allow them to do any “masonic work” or to take in any new members.

 Under it, African Lodge was organized on July 3, 1776, with Prince Hall as the worshipful master.
 It wasn’t long before this lodge received an additional “permit” from Provincial Grand Master John Rowe to walk in procession on St. John’s Day.

 On March 2, 1784, African Lodge #1 petitioned the Grand Lodge of England, the Premier or Mother Grand Lodge of the world, for a warrant (or charter), to organize a regular masonic lodge, with all the rights and privileges thereunto prescribed.

-The Grand Lodge of England issued a charter on September 29, 1784 to African Lodge #459, the first lodge of Blacks in America.
+The Grand Lodge of England issued a charter on September 29, 1784 to African Lodge #459, the first lodge comprised of Black men in America.

 From these beginnings, there now are some 5,000 lodges and 47 grand lodges who trace their lineage to the Prince Hall Grand Lodge, Jurisdiction of Massachusetts.

-Honorable Brother Yves-René Maignan, is the 71st Most Worshipful Grand Master for Massachusetts, and carries on the tradition started by Bro.
-Prince Hall over 200 years ago
+Honorable Brother Jeffery M. Coaston, is the 72nd Most Worshipful Grand Master of Prince Hall masons for Massachusetts, and carries on the tradition started by Worshipful Master Prince Hall over 200 years ago.